Welcome To Planet B image: Ars Electronica Futurelab

 Welcome to Planet B

 E-vehicle or public transport?
 Nuclear power or renewable energy?
 Lab meat or vegan diet?
-Urban living or shared rural home?
-The climate crisis currently challenges us with questions to which there are no easy answers.
-Alternative concepts await important decisions, and every action we take today has implications far into the future.
-Wouldn’t it be helpful to test our decisions in a virtual reality in order to better estimate their consequences?
+The climate crisis challenges us with questions to which there are no easy answers.
+Important decisions await, and every action we take today has implications far into the future.
+Wouldn’t it be helpful to test our choices in virtual reality to better assess their impact?
 Welcome to Planet B!

 By starting the content, you agree that data will be transmitted to www.youtube.com.